 Finally, many codependent people irrationally believe they can solve others’ unmanageable problems.
 But think about this: Although your good intentions are powerful stuff, are you really so gifted (or omnipotent) that it’s realistic to believe your efforts can solve the other’s problems even if those problems are complicated, the other is not ready for change, and the evidence is that your efforts are not working?
 Or, does available evidence indicate that you can’t change the other or their situation, or that the other is not ready to live differently?
 Are you really being fair to yourself if you feel you’re a failure if you back away from trying to fix them or their problems?
 What would you say to a friend in this situation, would you support them in withdrawing their aid?

-Based on ideas from the book Unhealthy Helping: A Psychological Guide to Overcoming Codependence, Enabling, and Other Dysfunctional Giving by Shawn Meghan Burn, available for Kindle, ibook, Nook, and Kobu.
+Based on ideas from my book Unhealthy Helping: A Psychological Guide to Overcoming Codependence, Enabling, and Other Dysfunctional Giving available in paperback from Amazon and for Kindle, ibook, Nook, and Kobu e-readers.

 * I applied the mindtraps and irrational beliefs described by David Burns’ 1999 book Feeling Good: The New Mood Therapy (Harper Collins Publishers) and by Albert Ellis in The New Guide to Rational Living (Wilshire Book Co; 3rd edition 1975), and Reason and Emotion in Psychotherapy (Citadel, 1974).
 Mindtraps are most often described in the context of mood disorders but I think they are useful to consider in regards to codependence and dysfunctional helping and giving.